-The Snipping Tool does not automatically save your screenshots -- you will need to manually save them in the tool before you exit.
-It does automatically copy your captures to the clipboard.
+The Snipping Tool does not automatically save your screenshots -- you will need to manually save them in the tool before you exit -- and it does automatically copy your captures to the clipboard.

-To capture your entire screen, tap the PrtScn button.
-Your screenshot will not be saved, but it will be copied to the clipboard -- you'll need to open an image editing tool (such as Microsoft Paint), paste the screenshot in the editor and save the file from there.
+To capture your entire screen, tap the Print Screen (sometimes labeled PrtScn) key.
+Your screenshot will not be saved as a file, but it will be copied to the clipboard.
+You'll need to open an image editing tool (such as Microsoft Paint), paste the screenshot in the editor and save the file from there.

-To capture your entire screen and automatically save the screenshot, tap the Windows Key + PrtScn.
-Your screen will briefly go dim to indicate that you've just taken a screenshot, and the screenshot will be automatically saved in the Pictures > Screenshots folder.
+To capture your entire screen and automatically save the screenshot, tap the Windows key + Print Screen key.
+Your screen will briefly go dim to indicate that you've just taken a screenshot, and the screenshot will be saved to the Pictures > Screenshots folder.

 Alt + Print Screen

 To take a quick screenshot of the active window, use the keyboard shortcut Alt + PrtScn.
 This will snap your currently active window and copy the screenshot to the clipboard.
-You will need to open the shot in an image editor to save it.
+You'll need to open the shot in an image editor to save it.

 Windows Logo + Volume Down

-If you're rocking a Windows Surface device, you can use the physical (well, sort of physical) buttons to take a screenshot of your entire screen -- similar to how you would take a screenshot on any other smartphone or tablet.
+If you're rocking a, you can use the physical (well, sort of physical) buttons to take a screenshot of your entire screen -- similar to how you would take a screenshot on any other phone or tablet.
 To do this, hold down the Windows Logo touch button at the bottom of your Surface screen and hit the physical volume-down button on the side of the tablet.
 The screen will dim briefly and the screenshot will be automatically saved to the Pictures > Screenshots folder.

 Update, Oct.
 4, 2018: Added information about the new Snip & Sketch screenshot tool.